gitter-lab/SINGE/README.md

 ## Example
 `SCINGE_Example.m` demonstrates a simple example with two hyperparameter sets and two replicates.
-It runs SCINGE on `data1/X_SCODE_data` and writes the results to the `Output` directory.
+It runs SINGE on `data1/X_SCODE_data` and writes the results to the `Output` directory.

 ## Testing
-The `tests` directory contains test scripts and reference output files to test SCINGE.
+The `tests` directory contains test scripts and reference output files to test SINGE.

 ## Licenses
-SCINGE is available under the MIT License, Copyright © 2019 Atul Deshpande, Anthony Gitter.
+SINGE is available under the MIT License, Copyright © 2019 Atul Deshpande, Anthony Gitter.

 The file `iLasso_for_SCINGE.m` has been modified from [`iLasso.m`](https://github.com/USC-Melady/Granger-causality/blob/a6c76003f9534a99bb66163510d6d84a00189afa/iLasso.m).
 The original third-party code is available under the [MIT License](https://github.com/USC-Melady/Granger-causality/blob/a6c76003f9534a99bb66163510d6d84a00189afa/LICENSE), Copyright © 2014 USC-Melady.